Milford Draws Large and Vocal No Kings Crowd

 Helen, from Greeley, said, “I have an overwhelming concern about democracy.
 Trump’s selling contracts to companies to cut down forests, defunding Medicaid and hurting immigrants.”

-Meanwhile, a couple stood glumly with their dog, watching on Broad St.
+A couple stood glumly with their dog watching on Broad St.

 “It’s all lies,” the man said.
 “It’ s a shame the country’s come to this.
 Biden ruined the country.”